 “The last time I wrote a paper, the year started with 19 not 20…”

-“Friends ask me to proofread their papers; I love helping people’s ideas come through the written word…”
+“Friends often ask me to proofread their papers; I love helping people’s ideas come through the written word…”

 Are any of these thoughts familiar?
-Entering a graduate program involves a great deal of transition, and for many students, academic writing can feel like a daunting hill to ascend or a muscle that hasn’t been stretched in a long time.
-Maybe you’re a confident writer but would like some help navigating the integrative type of assignments you’ll be asked to write here.
-However you’re feeling as the fall term approaches, I want to invite you to consider being a part of the Writing Workshop this year.
+Entering a graduate program involves a lot of transition, and for many students, academic writing can feel like a daunting hill to ascend or a muscle that hasn’t been worked in a long time.
+Maybe you’re a confident writer but would like some help navigating the integrative type of assignments you’ll be asked to write at The Seattle School.
+However you’re feeling as the fall term approaches, I invite you to consider being a part of the first-year Writing Workshop.

-The Writing Workshop at The Seattle School is recommended for all, regardless of your confidence level as an academic writer.
-While all the writing you will do at The Seattle School requires technical competence, much of it asks for a high level of personal engagement as well.
-The workshop is designed to familiarize you with the genres of writing, research, synthesis, and criticism that you’ll do in your time as a student here.
+The Writing Workshop is recommended for all, regardless of your confidence level as an academic writer.
+While all the writing you will do at The Seattle School requires technical competence, much of it asks for a high level of personal engagement and research synthesis as well.
+The workshop is designed to familiarize you with the rhythms of research, writing, and editing that you’ll do in your time as a student here.
 And more than that, the workshop provides space to experiment with and explore study methods and sustainable work habits to help you re-calibrate your previous academic experience towards the often unexpected dynamics that come with graduate level study.
-The purpose of the workshop is as much about adjusting to graduate school rhythms as it is about refreshing your memory on thesis statements.
+The purpose of the workshop is as much about adjusting to graduate school as it is about refreshing your memory on thesis statements.

-While both workshops cover the same material, the Weekly Workshop during fall term provides space to discuss and peer review assignments for your classes while they are happening, while the Pre-Fall Workshop often appeals to folks who want a reorientation towards academic work before classes begin.
+We offer two sections of Writing Workshops: Section 1 before classes begin, and Section 2 during the fall term, both offered synchronously online.
+While both workshops cover the same material, the Fall Weekly Workshop provides space to discuss and peer review assignments for your classes while they are happening; the Pre-Fall Workshop often appeals to folks who want a reorientation towards academic work before classes begin.

-Weekly Fall-Term Workshop
+Section 2: Weekly Fall-Term Workshop

-Fridays, beginning first week of classes
+Wednesdays, beginning first week of classes